Skip to Content

 2. Pour enough of the milk mixture to freeze one standard tray of ice cubes.
 Freeze.

 4. When the portion in the freezer is frozen solid, put the cubes in the blender.
-Discard the pod from the liquid mixture and pour it over top.
-Blend.
+Pour the reserved vanilla milk into the blender and blend.
+If you have a high powered blender (like a VitaMix or a Blendtec) you could use the ice cream setting.

-5. To serve, divide the frappuccino between two glasses (or three, if you're feeling generous) top with a drizzle of coconut cream (optional) and a dash of cinnamon.
+5. To serve, divide the frappuccino between four glasses and top with a dash of cinnamon.

 6. Repeat all summer.